toolpath/syil/README.md

-**PROBERECTANGULARPOCKET**
+**PROBEPOCKET**

-The Probe Rectangular Pocket macro probes all internal sides of a pocket and calculates the center.
+The Probe Pocket macro probes all internal sides of a pocket and calculates the center.
 The A argument is the selected work coordinate(G54-59).
 The B argument is the length of the pocket in X and the C argument is the width of the pocket in Y. The D argument enables inspection reporting which pops up a calculated length and width after the routine finishes.
 The Probe should be roughly centered and inside of the pocket before beginning.

 ![probeRectangularPocket](images/probeRectangularPocket.png)

 _Figure 12.
-Probe Rectangular Pocket Routine_
+Probe Pocket Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- | --- |